Tomcariello/w18_scraper/README.md

 # w18_scraper

+12/04/2016
+Created file structure & configured Cheerio to scrape Mother Jones

+12/09/2016
+Fixed package.json
+enabled logic to ignore titles that are already in the database adjusted routes/links so the user experience is single page

+*****Instructions*****

 # Week 18 Homework Assignment - All the News That's Fit to Scrape

 ### Overview

-In this assignment, you'll create a web app that lets users leave comments on the latest news.
-But you're not going to actually write any articles; instead, you'll flex your Mongoose and Cheerio muscles to scrape news from another site.
+Create a web app that lets users leave comments on the latest news.
+But you're not going to actually write any articles; instead, scrape news from another site.

-### Remember

-* You will be fully capable of doing this homework by the end of Saturday's class.

 ### Before You Begin
 1. Create a GitHub repo for this assignment and clone it to your computer.
    Any name will do -- just make sure it's related to this project in some fashion.

 2. Run `npm init`.
 When that's finished, install and save these npm packages:
   * express